 3. Are you familiar with air plants?
 They’re these amazing little organisms that seem to be quite popular these days, and they can survive without being planted.
 They just hang out and sit on whatever surface they’re placed on, and they look super cool suspended in hanging vases (as described above).

 4. If you wrap standard brown twine around a standard-shaped light bulb, and then add a little stick at the tippy top, it looks just like a rustic pear.
 An adorable, artistic centerpiece.

 5. Here’s a timely tip: Old light bulb.
 Spray glue.
 Doused in glitter.
 BOOM.
 Christmas ornament.
 This would be a fun family craft for Christmas Eve.

-6. You can turn a bigger bulb into a teeny tiny tabletop terrarium.
-Just remove the metal screw ring and insides, then fill the bulb with moss, pebbles, and mini pinecones.
-Or make a beach-y version with sand and little sea shells.
+6. You can turn a large bulb into a teeny tiny tabletop terrarium.
+Just remove the metal screw ring and insides, then fill the bulb with moss, pebbles, and mini pine cones.
+Or make a beachy version with sand and little sea shells.

 7. It’s very easy to turn a light bulb into an oil lamp (and quite apropos, I’d say).
 The Internet is full of tutorials ( so don't bug your local electrician to teach you how, OK?).

 8. Dude, you can make a “ship in a bott- er, light bulb”!
 Love this.